Bryan W. Davies

 Biography

 Bryan completed his B.Sc. in Biochemistry, Ph.D. in Molecular Biology, and postdoctoral fellowship in infectious diseases.
-He is an Professor in the Departments of Molecular Biosciences and Medical Education.
-His research interests include antimicrobial discovery and development, bacteria-host interactions and microbe engineering.
+He is an Professor in the Department of Molecular Biosciences.

 Research

-The Davies Lab uncovers and engineers microbial functions to improve human health.
-Research is ongoing in the following areas:
+Our laboratory discovers and engineers microbial functions to benefit human health and environmental resilience.
+Research is active in the following areas:

-- Developing bacterial display and secretion systems to discover and deliver bioactive proteins.
+- Building bacterial display and export systems to discover and deliver bioactive proteins.

 Research Areas